acrastt/Utils/README.md

 ### Requirements

-- JDK(Java Development Kit) 14 or higher.
+- JDK(Java Development Kit) 14 or later^
-- Apache Maven 3.2.5 or higher
+- Apache Maven 3.2.5 or later^
+^: This is the minimum requirement, but you should choose an LTS version.

 ## Usage